 Gaming laptops are usually priced comparatively higher than consumer laptops and above most consumers budgets and necessities.
-With the introduction of AMD Ryzen processors combined with Acer’s aggressive pricing strategy, gaming laptops are now much more affordable.
+With the introduction of AMD Ryzen processors combined with Acer's aggressive pricing strategy, gaming laptops are now much easier on your wallet.

 The Ryzen 5 powered Acer Nitro 5 brings a lot to the table for its price is able to create tough competition in the market.
 However, does it match up to the needs of gamers and normal users in the real world?
 Find out in our review below:

 Acer Nitro 5 is available in a variety of configurations.
 The variant we had for review purposes came with an AMD Ryzen 5 2500U processor coupled with a Radeon Vega 8 GPU.
 The laptop even sports a dedicated AMD RX 560X graphics card along with 4GB of GDDR5 VRAM.
 It comes with a 15.6-inch IPS LCD display with a resolution of 1920x1080 pixels.
 The device also packs in 8GB of RAM and a 1TB hard drive.

 The Acer Nitro 5 does not look very attractive but the red accents integrated into the design does give it a gaming vibe.
 The laptop is quite bulky, which does help in keeping the internals cool due to the multiple fans and heat pipes.
 But, the downside to it is that the laptop is extremely difficult to carry around.

 The outer shell is made out of plastic with a carbon fibre finish to it, and the subtle Acer logo makes it look quite elegant.
 The plastic body on the inside, though robust is a huge fingerprint magnet and you will need to keep a cloth around for your laptop to always stay shiny.